yanchanllin/delivery-new-/rails project/delivery/README.md

-    ****Welcome to my delivery application(rails project).****
+Welcome to my delivery application.(Rails project)

-In this application you can be a user sign up and log in or log in with your facebook.
-Then you can start ordering food from this App, create healthy meals you want to add.
-Moreover this app will show all the orders you picked and this company will delivery to you.
+In this application user can log in or with facebook to order food, create healthy meals, show all the orders and initiate deliveries to you.

 ## Installation